English breakfast tea

 English breakfast tea or simply breakfast tea is a traditional blend of black teas originating from Assam, Ceylon and Kenya.
-It is one of the most popular blended teas, common in British and Irish tea culture.
+It is one of the most popular blended teas, common in British and Irish tea culture, which developed since their exposure to Asian tea culture.

-English breakfast tea is a black tea blend usually described as full-bodied, robust, rich and blended to go well with milk and sugar, in a style traditionally associated with a hearty English breakfast.
+English breakfast tea is a black tea blend usually described as full-bodied, robust, rich and blended to go well with milk and sugar, in a style traditionally associated with a hearty full English breakfast.

 The black teas included in the blend vary, with Assam, Ceylon and Kenyan teas predominating, and Keemun sometimes included in more expensive blends.

 Origins and history

 Accounts of its origins vary.
-Drinking a blend of black teas for breakfast is a longstanding British and Irish custom.
+Drinking a blend of black teas as part of the breakfast meal is a longstanding British and Irish custom.
 The term breakfast tea has been applied by vendors since at least the late 18th century.